 How to disable a light switch

-Assuming a two-terminal switch.
-Remove the two wires from the switch.
+Assuming a two-terminal switch: Remove the two black wires from the switch.
 Tie them together with a wire nut and tuck them back into a corner of the electrical box where they won’t obstruct anything.
-Remove the ground wire (green or bare) from the switch if present.
+Remove the ground wire (green or bare) from the switch if it has one.
 Cap it off with a wire nut and tuck it out of the way.
 If you’re afraid it might short against something else, wrap some electrical tape around it, but that shouldn’t be necessary.

 If the light switch has more than two terminals, I recommend consulting an electrician.
 Multiple terminals suggests more than one light switch is in play.
 Circuits using multiple switches can be tricky to figure out.